 Sure, plain white rice and zucchini are pretty “vanilla” as far as ingredients go.
 But I’d prefer to be glass-half-full about it and call them “versatile” instead; a blank canvas for all kinds of flavor.
 (Plus they won’t leave your wallet half-empty, either.)
 In this much-simplified adaptation of a classic Julia Child recipe, the two are combined with salty, savory parmesan cheese, garlic, onion, and a little salt and pepper to create a heartily satisfying dish.
 Get the Zucchini Rice and Cheese Gratin recipe.

 Turns out that forgotten loaf of slightly stale, day-old bread sitting in the cupboard hasn’t missed its chance at culinary glory after all.
 It just takes some bright, zesty lemon-garlic vinaigrette, and fresh additions like tomatoes, basil, slices of crunchy cuke, and tangy red onion to breathe new life into the torn chunks of past-its-prime Italian bread.
 This dish isn’t about having to eat leftovers, it’s about craving them.
 Get our Panzanella recipe.
+Or try this Panzanella with Shallot Vinaigrette.
+(You can even do it for dessert, as in our Sweet Strawberry Panzanella recipe.)

 A technique often used in Indian cuisine, marinating chicken in yogurt not only adds flavor and acidity to the profile, but also helps tenderize the meat.
 Raid the spice cabinet for powerful, punchy players like paprika, cumin, and cayenne, and you’ve got everything you need to transform basic, boring chicken thighs into a “wow”-worthy entree.
 Get our Spicy Yogurt Chicken recipe.